duckduckgo/iOS/README.md

 Run `git submodule update --init --recursive`

+### ESLint

+The app uses ESLint for checking JavaScript and is installed independently.

+To install the latest node: `brew install node`.

+Run `npm install` to install all the dependencies.

+To check the JavaScript run `npx eslint .` and `npx eslint . --fix` to run automated fixing.

 ### Developer details
 If you're not part of the DuckDuckGo team, you should provide your Apple developer account id, app id, and group id prefix in an `ExternalDeveloper.xcconfig` file.
 To do that: